lasantha-kumara/facebook-birthday-wishing-bot/README.md

 * [Usage](#usage)

 ## General info
-This is an automation project to wish people on their birthdays in facebook.
+This is a commandline program to wish people on thier facebook wall automatically.
-* This program will solve day to day birthday wishing process by automating it.
+* This program will automate the whole process of logging in and out of facebook and writing birthday message to each person.
 ## Technologies
 Project is created with:
 * Python version: 3.10.6